LapisHusky/speedymppserver/protocol.md

 - User ID (crown holder or last crown holder)
 - Bitflags
   - Whether the crown is dropped
-- ?Varlong (mmilliseconds since server startup, only if dropped)
+- ?Varlong (server's time when the crown was dropped, only if dropped)
 - ?Uint16 (crown drop animation start x, only if dropped)
 - ?Uint16 (crown drop animation start y, only if dropped)
 - ?Uint16 (crown drop animation end x, only if dropped)